University of Oxford Department for Continuing Education

 How to apply

-- a copy of your IELTS (Academic) certificate (if applicable).
-You must have taken an IELTS Test before submitting your application.
-Minimum test score of 6.5
+• a copy of your IELTS (Academic) certificate (if applicable).
+You must have taken an IELTS Test (or internationally recognised equivalent) before submitting your application.
+Minimum test score of 6.5**

-When we have received your completed application form and all related documentation, you will be contacted by the Course Administrator who will arrange a telephone interview with the Course Director.
+The deadline for your application to be considered is 2.00pm 28 July 2023.
+When we have received your completed application form and all related documentation, you will be contacted by the Course Administrator who will advise you if you are invited to the next stage of the selection process, an interview with the Course Director.

 « Back to School Enquire about this Course Visit School Website »